mjczone/mediamatic/docs/guide/testing.md

 # Testing

-MediaMatic provides comprehensive testing support using Testcontainers for integration tests and in-memory storage for unit tests.
+MediaMatic provides  testing support using Testcontainers for integration tests and in-memory storage for unit tests.

 ## Testing Philosophy